-New Developments for 2012-13
+New Developments for 2014-15

-- Laptops for all students grades 4-9
+- Laptops for all students grades 4-12

 Mission The mission of Sunnyside Unified School District is to ensure that all students achieve academic success and contribute positively to a diverse, changing, democratic society.

+Did you know?
 Sunnyside District graduates have gone on to attend: UC Berkeley, MIT, Stanford, Columbia, University of Iowa, University of Hawaii, Dartmouth, North Carolina State, Smith College, Boise State, Chatanooga, New Mexico Highland and Western New Mexico.

-The Sunnyside District’s committment to college-ready graduates begins in preschool.
-The high quality, developmentally appropriate Ocotillo Early Learning Center serves children from birth to 5 of all abilities in an inclusive, nurturing, stimulating environment.
+It begins in preschool The Sunnyside District’s commitment to college-ready graduates begins in preschool.
+The high quality, developmentally appropriate Ocotillo Early Learning Center serves children of all abilities in an inclusive, nurturing, stimulating environment.
 Programs include Title One preschool, early childhood special education, a fee-based preschool and the Parents as Teachers program.